emacsmirror/turtles/docs/source/tutorial.rst

 position of the point in the same string.

 This test interacts with :code:`completing-read` by simulating the user typing some text and pressing :kbd:`TAB`.
+It uses :ref:`:keys
-It uses :ref:`turtles-input-keys <input>` for that, which simulates the user typing some keys.
+<minibuffer>` for that, which instructs the macro
+:code:`turtles-with-minibuffer` to simulates the user typing some keys.

 The test could have called the command :kbd:`TAB` corresponds to directly:

 .. code-block:: elisp

-        (turtles-input-keys "Ch")
+        :keys "Ch"
         (minibuffer-complete)
         (turtles-with-grab-buffer (:name "completion" :point "<>")
           (should (equal "Choose: Choice <>" (buffer-string))))